ujjwal-upadhyay/Project-B.O.B/README.md

 # Project-B.O.B
-This is a project that can be used for collecting objects like plastics in the water bodies to reduce Water Pollution.
+This is a project that can be used for collecting objects like plastics in the water bodies to reduce **water pollution**.

-✪ Components of Project B.O.B:-
+✪ **Components of Project B.O.B:-**

 ➛ Base part